Splash of Style...Macs, Photography, Design, and other Passions

 Let’s get started

-In order to access the settings of your Linksys router, type or copy/paste the address http://192.168.1.1/ into the address bar of any web browser (Internet Explorer, Firefox, Safari)
+In order to access the settings of your Linksys router, click the address http://192.168.1.1/ using any web browser (Internet Explorer, Firefox, Safari.)
+You can copy and paste it if the link doesn’t work for you.

-In the password window, type user name “admin” and unless you previously changed the access password, the default password will be “admin”.
+In the log in window, type user name “admin” and unless you previously changed the access password, the default password will be “admin”.

 If you are having trouble gaining access, you may want to reset the router back to its default settings by pushing the reset button on the back of the router.
 Important! if the router is reset, all previous settings will be lost.